mattcarlotta/nvi/docs/nvi.1.md

 -r, \--required [KEY]{.underline}

 :   A list of ENV keys are that required to exist after parsing.
 Each specified [KEY]{.underline} needs to be separated by a space.

+-s, \--save

+:   Specifies whether or not to save remote ENVs to disk with the selected environment name.

 -v, \--version